Code-Institute-Submissions/MP1-2/README.md

 - [CSS Validator](https://validator.w3.org/#validate_by_input) (via direct input path):

-  - There was 2 errors and 7 warnings on the css:
+  - There were 2 errors and 7 warnings on the css:
 ![errors on CSS validator](readme-images/val-css-bugs.png)
-1. The 2 errors were cause by an extra round bracket.
+1. The 2 errors were caused by an extra round bracket.
 It was deleted to solve the errors.
 2. the first warning is related to the imported google fonts stylesheet.
 3. all the other errors were due to the use of unknown vendor extensions.
 All those extensions were deleted.
 After amending the error no errors were found: